ctokheim/protocol/README.md

 ### method results

-All results of a method should be stored in the same directory.
+All results of a method should be stored in the same directory (specified by `--input-dir` option).
 Files should be named by cancer type or PANCAN for pan-cancer results.
 For example, pancancer should be PANCAN.txt and LUAD.txt for lung adenocarcinoma.
 The files are assumed to be tab-separated.

 ### gene lists